 When we're supporting a student with a mental health concern, we may recommend the use of these resources:

 Resident Advisors must always share any concerns about a student’s health or wellbeing with the Hall Warden.
 When dealing with urgent or emergency situations, Resident Advisors will always submit a report that is shared with the Warden, other RAs, and the Hall Management team.

 Conversations with a Warden are normally confidential.
 If the Warden considers that information about a student needs to be shared with other members of the team, and if this cannot be done on an anonymised basis, they will normally ask for the student’s consent to share as part of the Information Sharing Flowchart below.

-The Health Assured Student Assistance Line is a separate service offered to Intercollegiate Halls residents.
-Health Assured provides a confidential service and the information students discuss with their helpline support workers is not routinely provided to the University unless the student’s health, wellbeing or welfare is judged to be at imminent risk.
-In these circumstances and where the support worker thinks the student needs additional support, they will seek consent to share the student’s name and information about their concerns with the Residential Life team so that they can provide you with further help.
-In some circumstances where the student cannot provide consent, or refuses consent, Health Assured may still decide to share relevant information with the University where it is necessary to protect the student’s or another person’s vital interests.
+Equality Focus provides a confidential service and the information students discuss with their counsellors is not routinely provided to the University unless the student’s health, wellbeing or welfare is judged to be at imminent risk.
+In these circumstances and where the counsellor thinks the student needs additional support, they will seek the student’s consent to share their name and information about the concerns with the Residential Life team so that they can provide further help.
+In some circumstances where the student is not able to provide consent or where the student refuses consent, Equality Focus may still decide to share relevant information with the University where it is necessary to protect the student’s or another person’s vital interests.

 Sharing information with third parties

 In a situation where we believe a student is at risk of serious or lasting harm, or is placing others at risk of such harm, we will consider contacting a third party such as next of kin, emergency contact, the emergency services, safeguarding services, or a student’s university or GP.
 This may arise at any stage in the Support to Reside Procedure.
 The Information Sharing Flowchart below will guide decision-making around the sharing of information.
 Wherever possible, we will seek consent before sharing information with a third party.